Tim Campos, Founder and CEO of Woven

 Brian Ardinger: Now you’re an entrepreneur back into the early days of building a company from scratch versus the days with a startup like Facebook is high growth and venture capital and all these fun things.
 So now you’re probably back to a smaller team and more control and everything along those lines.
 What’s the difference in, how are you seeing your life change from going from a big company to a small startup?

 Tim Campos: Some things are absolutely no different at all.
 There’s a lot of aspects in Facebook’s culture that we love, and we’ve brought into our company.
 Larger organizations are about, the biggest challenge is getting people to sort of beat to the same drum, align and coordinate hundreds, thousands, sometimes tens of thousands of people to go and same direction.
 Startups don’t have that problem, but they have to do something very different.

 That’s probably the biggest difference, is moving from an environment where it’s all about communicating and coordinating with employees to more about experimentation and learning and innovation.

 Which is, it’s not so much about coordinating people because you don’t have that many people to coordinate.
 But you have to experiment.
-Because you don’t know exactly how your technologies work and whether you’ve even built it right, so you have to really move very, very quickly.
-That’s probably the biggest difference is moving from an environment where it’s all about communicating and coordinating with employees to more about experimentation and learning and innovation.
+Because you don’t know exactly how your technologies work and whether you’ve even built it right.
+So you have to really move very, very quickly.
+That’s probably the biggest difference.
+It is moving from an environment where it’s all about communicating and coordinating with employees to more about experimentation and learning and innovation.